oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-exa/capacity-planning-exa.md

 ## Introduction

-In this lab, you will go through the steps to explore Capacity Planning of Oracle Exadata.
+In this lab, you will go through the steps to explore the Capacity Planning of Oracle Exadata.

 Estimated Time: 15 minutes